 Satisfactory Academic Progress to Maintain Financial Aid Eligibility Policy

 Students attending Thaddeus Stevens College of Technology who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress (SAP) in their degree or certificate program.
+This policy is cumulative and includes all students and all periods of enrollment, whether or not aid was received for that period.
 SAP will be reviewed at the end of each term or semester once grades are posted.
-If a grade change should occur after this process, the students' progress will be
+If a grade change should occur after this process, the students' progress will be revaluated.
+Students who fail to make progress will first be placed on a Financial Aid Warning for SAP.

-- Students requesting aid must maintain a 2.0 GPA.
+- Students requesting aid must maintain a cumulative 2.0 GPA.
 This requirement includes pre-major coursework.
-If a student falls below the required 2.0 GPA they will be placed on financial aid warning for the following semester in which they must bring their GPA up to the required 2.0.
+If a student falls below the minimum cumulative GPA they will be placed on financial aid warning for the following semester in which they must bring up their cumulative GPA to the required 2.0

 B. QUANTITY OF PROGRESS - "PACE OF UNIT COMPLETION"